jjlyon/yfitops-client/README.md

    npm install
    ```

-2. Provide Spotify credentials via environment variables.
-The app expects a Spotify application configured with the following
+2. Create a Spotify application in the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard) and add
+   `http://localhost:4350/callback` to the app's **Redirect URIs** list.
+Provide the resulting credentials to the app via
-   redirect URI: `http://localhost:4350/callback`.
-Set the variables before starting the development server:
+   environment variables before starting the development server:

    ```bash
    export SPOTIFY_CLIENT_ID=<your client id>